qaalabs/DE5M4/slides/DE5M4D2/git-local.md

-# Working locally with Git
+## Activity 1: Working locally with Git